 From batteries to e-cigarettes – here you will find an overview of all items subject to special security rules.
 The following rules apply to the security check at Zurich Airport.
-Fuel pastes, sparklers, fireworks, paints, acids, gas cartridges, etc. are not permitted in luggage at all.
+Fuel pastes, sparklers, fireworks, paints, acids, toxic and corrosive substances, gas cartridges, etc. are not permitted in luggage at all.
 Please enquire as to whether other rules apply to your return flight from another airport, and whether your airline has any additional regulations.

 Batteries, including rechargeable batteries, belong in hand baggage.

 |Permitted (under certain circumstances)||Prohibited|

 Batteries must be secured against short circuits (e.g. by covering poles with adhesive tape).